How to improve your broadband speeds

 We've complied a list of the simple (and the not so simple) things you can do to improve your broadband speeds.

-For practical help, from quick tips to longer projects, carry on reading.
+But for practical help, from quick tips to longer projects, carry on reading.

 Five very quick tips